2016 finalist 'Chef of the Year' Cotswold Life Food and Drink Awards

 light lunch/early supper £28

-John Dory – chicken oyster, turnip, hazelnut, sea beet & chicken gravy
+monkfish roasted on the bone – chicken oyster, turnip, hazelnut, sea aster & chicken gravy

 optional course £10